Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Comparative evaluation via consistent scoring functions

 These relationships demonstrate two key insights.
 First, $\mathrm{IG}_{(\hsp j,k)}$ and $\mathrm{IG}_{(\hsp j,k)}^\mathrm{PE}$ are perfectly valid tools for comparing the predictive performance of model forecasts in the form of expected earthquake counts.
 Second, despite their derivation in terms of Poisson likelihoods in \citet{Rhoadesetal2011}, the use of $\mathrm{IG}_{(\hsp j,k)}$ and $\mathrm{IG}_{(\hsp j,k)}^\mathrm{PE}$ does not depend on the assumption of Poisson-distributed earthquake counts, nor does it rely on any other parametric distributions.
 The only assumption that needs to be made is that the model forecasts represent expected counts in the technical sense of the expectation or mean of a random variable, as pointed out previously \citep{Brehmetal2021}.
 Importantly, these arguments support the use of $\mathrm{IG}_{(\hsp j,k)}$ and $\mathrm{IG}_{(\hsp j,k)}^\mathrm{PE}$ in much broader settings than previously thought feasible.

 As noted before, additional procedures and assumptions are required to make formal statistical inference.
-In this regard, the T-test proposed in Section 2.3 of \citet{Rhoadesetal2011} has shortcomings.
-In a nutshell, the variance estimate is incorrectly specified.
-As a consequence, the $p$ values generated by the T-test generally fail to be uniform under the null hypothesis of equal predictive ability.
-For details, we refer to Appendix \ref{app:T}, where we demonstrate these issues in displays analogous to Table \ref{tab:DM} and Figure \ref{fig:DM}.
-In this light, we recommend that the CSEP T-test be replaced by the Diebold--Mariano test based on spatially aggregated Poison scores.
-The two approaches rank models in the very same way, but they differ in the statistical properties of the tests, and only the Diebold--Mariano test shows the desired behaviour under the null hypothesis.
+In this regard, the T-test proposed in Section~2.3 of \citet{Rhoadesetal2011} has shortcomings in the form of an incorrectly specified variance estimate.
+As a consequence, the underlying test statistic has an incorrect standardization factor, and the $p$ value generated by the T-test generally fails to be uniform under the null hypothesis of equal predictive ability.
+For details, we refer to Appendix~\ref{app:T}, where we demonstrate these issues in displays analogous to Table~\ref{tab:DM} and Figure~\ref{fig:DM}.
+In this light, we recommend that the CSEP T-test be evolved into the Diebold--Mariano test based on spatially aggregated Poisson scores.
+The two approaches rank models in the very same way, but they differ in the statistical properties of the tests; only the Diebold--Mariano test shows the desired standardization and, thus, the desired behavior under the null hypothesis.

+We hasten to emphasize that the CESP T-test and the Diebold--Mariano test are closely related: They both are variants of the classical Student's $t$-test, and if one corrects for issues in the estimation of the variance as described in Appendix~\ref{app:T}, the CSEP T-test morphs into the Diebold--Mariano test.
+Thus, we provide an improved version of the CSEP T-test by taking care of clerical issues that have not received sufficient attention thus far.